dirigible-io/dirigible-io.github.io/samples/tutorial_zeus_on_windows.md

 Download the [minikube-installer.exe](https://github.com/kubernetes/minikube/releases/download/v0.26.1/minikube-installer.exe) file, and execute the installer.
 This will automatically add minikube.exe to your path.

-2. Start your Minikube cluster by executing the following command:
+2. Start your Minikube cluster using Bash by executing the following command:

 > minikube start